stich86/UF-Instant-Mod/README.md

 # Factory reset after 10 boot

-The stick with original firmware and without any other modification, use an u-Boot env called `bootlimit` that is configured with a value of 10.
+The stick with original firmware and without any other modification, use an u-Boot env called `bootlimit` that is configured with a value of `10`.
 There is another variable called `bootcount`, this one is increased on each CPU reset.
 When `bootlimit == bootcount`, u-Boot format partition `mtd3` and tries to download new configuration from tftpboot.
 With the modified firmware, that is using `mtd3` for configuration, create a little headache.

 To avoid this problem there are two solutions:

 1 - reset `bootcount` env on each boot of Linux OS, adding the command `nv setenv bootcount 0` on `rc35` file\
 2 - disable `bootlimit` env setting it to `0`.
-Can be done with command `nv set bootlimit 0` on Linux OS
+Can be done with command `nv setenv bootlimit 0` on Linux OS

 I prefer first approach, because if you screw up the `mtd3` partition with wrongs values, doing a fast swap for ten times (avoiding full Linux OS boot) will erase config partition and after OS boot, all parameters return to factory defaults